algosup/2024-2025-project-2-serious-game-team-8/documents/functional_specifications/functional_specifications.md

 - **2 Stars**: Significant mistakes (lose 3 stars).
 - **1 Star**: Major issues (lose 4 stars).
 - **0 Stars**: Game completed but fails to meet any performance standards (lose all stars).

----

-This provides a clear framework for assessing player performance and gives players concrete feedback on how their decisions impact their overall ranking.
-Would you like to add specific examples or customize the thresholds further?

 ## 3. Non-Functional Requirements